davefl67/mi_utils/README.md

 # mi_utils

+Since most of you fuckers don't read, let me make this as simple as simple can be.

+*I offer this repo to the world as a **courtesy**.
+I forked it before the original author dropped off the planet and the repo went 404 and was lost.
+I'm neither a developer nor a programmer.
+I do not offer support for this repo.*

+Don't contact me on GitHub, Discord, or via any other medium for support for MIAgimir's resources.
+You may [reach them here](https://github.com/Mesa-Indigo).

+---

 ### 👋🏻 Hi!
 Dave here,

 When Agimir went on his hiatus, at first I panicked.
 I really enjoy his **mi_utils** resource.